Quantum thermodynamics and semidefinite programming: regularization and algorithms: Introduction

 In words, the goal of the variational problem defined in~\eqref{intro:main} is to find, within the class of all operators which \textit{measured} via $Q_i$ give the result $q_i$, the ones that minimize the total energy $\primal$, namely a noised version of the ground state energy associated with the Hamiltonian $H$.

-In~\cite{MarkWilde}, the authors consider the case when $\varphi(z)=z\ln z$ and the variational problem~\eqref{intro:main} corresponds to the von-Neumman regularization of the ground state energy associated with the Hamiltonian $H$.
-In this case, the solution of that problem at a giving temperature $\varepsilon>0$ is giving by a Gibbs state of an effective Hamiltonian
+In~\cite{ChhLas-arxiv-2025, Lin-arxiv-2023, MarkWilde}, the authors consider the case when $\varphi(z)=z\ln z$ and the variational problem~\eqref{intro:main} corresponds to the von Neumman entropy regularization of the ground state energy associated with the Hamiltonian $H$.
+In this case, the solution of that problem at a giving temperature $\varepsilon>0$ is giving by a Gibbs state of an effective Hamiltonian where $(\alpha_i^{\varepsilon})_{i=0}^M$ are real numbers and can be interpreted as Lagrange multipliers associated with the constraints.
+In this sense, $H_{\mathrm{eff}}$ plays the role of an effective Hamiltonian, modified by the constraints, such that the corresponding Gibbs state $\pi_{\varepsilon} \in \qAdm$ belongs to the admissible class of states.